junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Now that he thinks, all those times those other rude angels calling them "hairless ape"; from their point of view, it really isn't too wrong.
 Which makes Cas such a weird exception then.
 Knowing what they, seeing where they come from, and still willing to spend time with them, help them, even now, still standing by his side as if they are equal.
 How come Cas never said anything like that before?

 Dean glances at Cas.
-And unsurprised to find the angel is reading his face.
+And unsurprised to find the angel is watching his face closely.

 "What are you thinking?"
 Cas asks him.

 "Nothing," Dean answers automatically, then rethinks his reply.
-"Just, how funny it is, seeing where we come from, and..." *and where you come from.* He glances at Cas, not finishing his sentence.
+"Just, how funny it is, seeing where we come from, and..." *and where you come from.* He glances at Cas, then at the sky, not finishing his sentence. *How fundamentally different we are.
+You're light, and I'm just... this.*

 "You're not anything less because you're human."
-Cas tells him solumnly.
+Cas understands him easy enough, and tells him solemnly.
+"In fact, you are so much more."

 Dean huffs a small laugh, more bitter than humorous.
 "It's strange to even think about what does 'human' mean when you're looking at a group of ancient-human that's gonna extinct."